Amelia Island State Park

 - Horseback Riding on the Beach

-- Target species include redfish, flounder, black drum, and whiting.
+- Depending on season and conditions, anglers may target redfish, flounder, black drum, and whiting.

 - Wildlife & Birdwatching

-- Part of the Great Florida Birding and Wildlife Trail, making it a top spot for bird enthusiasts.
+- Part of the Great Florida Birding and Wildlife Trail, the park is a rewarding place for birders and nature photographers.

-- Regular sightings include pelicans, egrets, ospreys, and migratory shorebirds.
+- Regular sightings can include pelicans, egrets, ospreys, shorebirds, and seasonal migrants.

 Recreational Activities